British Airways Johannesburg-London flights in disarray

 But the A380 “SuperJumbo” that was due to bring nearly 500 passengers back was delayed overnight.

-One passenger told The Independent: “At 7.20pm the captain announced boarding was completed and the doors of the plane were closed.
+Ms Stone told The Independent: “At 7.20pm the captain announced boarding was completed and the doors of the plane were closed.

 “Ten minutes later he announced an unfortunate delay due to the third pilot feeling unwell.
 The captain told us they were trying to locate another pilot.